Concept and Examples of Democracy

 Sinaumed’s needs to remember and note that the highest sovereignty in a democracy is in the hands of the people.
 However, this sovereignty cannot be exercised directly by each individual.
 Sovereignty is also an aspiration for all citizens through the people’s representatives in the legislature.

-See also difference between caste and class
+See also difference between molecular and ionic compounds

 People’s representatives are determined through general elections.
 Every citizen has the freedom to choose the desired representative.
 In general elections, coercion in any form is not permitted.
 General elections are also held to elect the president and vice president.